mojaloop/documentation/meeting-notes/poc-architecture-notes.md

 Notes
 * We foollow kanban approach
-* The PoC is not just about performance, let’s not name it performance, name is "Architecture PoC"
+* The PoC is not just about performance, let’s not name it performance, name is "Architecture PoC", but the focus in PI-10 is on Scalability

 Meetings
 * Dedicated work sessions - 2 times a week - Tuesday and Thursday 9:30 am UK to 12